-The equipment to be deployed at consumer premises where an SAPC is present will include a Communications Hub and may include one or more of: Gas Smart Metering Equipment (GSME), Electricity Smart Metering Equipment (ESME), an In-Home Display (IHD) and a Prepayment Interface Device (PPMID).
+The equipment to be deployed at consumer premises will consist of the Communications Hub, Gas Smart Metering Equipment (GSME) (if the consumer has a gas supply), ESME, an In-Home Display (IHD) and, optionally, a Prepayment Interface Device (PPMID).
 Consumer Access Devices (CADs) may also be available.

 During installation and maintenance, a Hand Held Terminal (HHT) may be used to download messages, as specified in reference [d], from the Supplier to a device via the Communications Hub.
-This would be transparent to the SAPC.
+This would be transparent to the ESME.